 - Transparent Reporting: Built-in capabilities for detailed disclosures, empowering institutions to meet regulatory requirements confidently.

-By leveraging Siena, financial institutions can strengthen decision-making, maintain compliance, and adapt to the evolving financial reporting landscape.
+By leveraging Siena trading and treasury software solutions, financial institutions can strengthen decision-making, maintain compliance, and adapt to the evolving financial reporting landscape.